How to spend one day in Bratislava with kids

 The LOFT Hotel Bratislava was perfect for us and we’d highly recommend it for staying in Bratislava with kids.

-We chose the LOFT Hotel Bratislava because of its location, being perfectly centred between the Old Town and the train station.
+We chose the LOFT Hotel Bratislava because of its location, being centred between the Old Town and the train station.
 It’s just a short 10 minute walk to both and also right next door the Presidential Park and Gardens.

 The family rooms are modern, beautifully decorated and the beds are extremely comfy.
 You also get a free mini bar with beer and crisps that get topped up every day – BONUS!